 What is the best time to visit New York for cherry blossoms?

-There’s two main varieties of cherry trees in New York City: Yoshino trees & Kwanzan trees, which bloom at separate times.
+There’s two main varieties of cherry trees in New York City.
+Yoshino trees & Kwanzan trees, which bloom at separate times.
 Yoshino trees bloom in early to mid April, Kwanzan trees bloom in late April, which means you can catch fantastic spring blooms during a month-long span!

 But the goal is to catch the cherry blossoms at peak bloom in NYC, which is more challenging to pin down because peak bloom varies from year to year (depending on the winter weather).
 Peak bloom is typically a short-lived window (3-4 days).
 My best advice is to visit mid-April through early May.

 P.S.
-If you can’t make it out to see the cherry blossoms in NYC for yourself, I highly recommend getting this delightful book.
+If you can’t make it out to see the cherry blossoms in NYC for yourself, I highly recommend getting this beautiful book.
 It’s a great gift for anyone that needs a remedy for NYC wanderlust.

 Types of Blossoms in New York City